 - System(s): PC, PlayStation, Dreamcast, Game Boy Color

 Grand Theft Auto 2 is similar to its predecessor in both story and gameplay.
+GTA 2 built upon the ideas of GTA 1, with the major addition of dynamic gang warfare.
 Once again, the player proceeds through the game by completing missions for the various crime syndicates of the area, though this time with an open-world design that lets them explore the three distinct districts of Anywhere City, USA.

 3. Grand Theft Auto III